jovotech/jovo-framework/docs/data.md

 ## Introduction

-There are different types of data that can be used in a Jovo app.
-For example, some data might be only relevant for a specific interaction, a component, or session.
-Other data might be needed across sessions and should be persisted using the [Jovo database integrations](./databases.md).

 These are the types of data that are usually only stored for a short amount of time ([short-term data storage](#short-term-data-storage)):

 * [Request data](#request-data): Only used for this specific interaction, stored in `this.$data`.